-The truth is, there are underlying, often contradicting, beliefs which are blocking our ability to achieve the goal.
-For example, someone who is searching for a new job may want financial stability but also deep-down feels they are not worth it.
+The truth is, there are underlying, often contradicting, beliefs that are blocking our ability to achieve the goal.
+For example, someone who is searching for a new job may want financial stability but also deep-down feels they need some rest and time off.
 Or, someone who desperately wants intimacy also believes relationships will take their freedom away.

 To face your contradicting beliefs:

 - Write down the goal you are struggling to reach.
 For example, I want a relationship, a new job, etc.